-'''

-weblogic.servlet.security.ServletAuthentication.invalidateAll()

-'''

-Invalidates all the sessions and removes the authentication data for the current user.
-The cookie is also invalidated.

-'''

-weblogic.servlet.security.ServletAuthentication.killCookie()

-'''

-Invalidates the current cookie by setting the cookie so that it expires immediately when the response is sent to the browser.
+- weblogic.servlet.security.ServletAuthentication.invalidateAll() -Invalidates all the sessions and removes the authentication data for the current user.
+The cookie is also invalidated. - weblogic.servlet.security.ServletAuthentication.killCookie()-In validates the current cookie by setting the cookie so that it expires immediately when the response is sent to the browser.
 This method depends on a successful response reaching the user's browser.
 The session remains alive until it times out.

-Exempting a Web Application for Single Sign-on
+10.6.7.3 Exempting a Web Application for Single Sign-on

-If you want to exempt a Web Application from participating in single sign-on, define a different cookie name for the exempted Web Application.
-For more information, see "Configuring WebLogic Server Session Cookies" on page 10-2.
+If you want to exempt a Web application from participating in single sign-on, define a different cookie name for the exempted Web application.
+For more information, see Section 10.2.3, "Configuring WebLogic Server Session Cookies".

-Configuring Session Tracking
+10.6.8 Configuring Session Tracking

 WebLogic Server provides many configurable attributes that determine how WebLogic Server handles session tracking.
-For details about configuring these session tracking attributes, see "session-descriptor" on page B-7.
+For details about configuring these session tracking attributes, see Section B.10, "session-descriptor".

-Using URL Rewriting Instead of Cookies
+10.6.9 Using URL Rewriting Instead of Cookies